 Our Philanthropic Projects

 Beijing Clubhouse has collaborated with the Adream Charitable Foundation since 2011.
-With a total donation of RMB1,98,000 over the past six years, 12 Adream Centers in Beijing, Hebei, Shanxi, Hubei and Hainan have been built, giving 7,450 children access to high-quality education.
-At present, two more Adream Centers are under construction.
+With a total donation of RMB3.14 million over the past years, 20 Adream Centers have been built all over China, giving nearly 10,000 children access to high-quality education.

 Beijing Golden Wings Art Rehabilitation Service Center for Disabled Children